Aliases for POMK Gene

 GeneCards Summary for POMK Gene

 POMK (Protein-O-Mannose Kinase) is a Protein Coding gene.
-Diseases associated with POMK include congenital muscular dystrophy-dystroglycanopathy with brain and eye anomalies type a 12 and muscular dystrophy-dystroglycanopathy , type a, 12.
+Diseases associated with POMK include muscular dystrophy-dystroglycanopathy , type a, 12 and muscular dystrophy-dystroglycanopathy , type c, 12.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphotransferase activity, alcohol group as acceptor.

 UniProtKB/Swiss-Prot for POMK Gene